grouplens/populate-emoji-database/README.md

 In my own copies, I use request sessions with adapters configured for retries to handle network noise.
 I also added a property for the emoji's url extension (which we needed for identifying emoji in our rendering scraping algorithm from the platform version pages).
 At this point in time, these are the only difference between my copies and their code base (9/12/17)

+As of 2/20/18, I needed to make more changes: originally the "all" emoji emojipedia function used the emojipedia.org/emoji url, which was a page that listed all emoji in emojipedia along with their codepoints in a huge table.
+That page no longer seems to be live.
+Because of this, I have now also added an all_emoji_by_version function that scrapes all of the emoji on a given version's page.
+I also modified the emoji codepoints code because I discovered a bug: the code was creating a list from creating a set, which was losing the proper order of the codepoints (which have to be in exactly the right order; a different order could identify a different emoji).
+I didn't run into this bug before because the previous all emoji function scraped the codepoints right off that page, but the emoji version pages don't list the codepoints the same way.